Posted On: November 13, 2025

 Once you've secured a mentor, completed the required courses, and passed any state-specific tests, you can start doing appraisals under your mentor's supervision.
 Before you can be licensed, you must log at least 1,000 hours of supervised experience in no less than 6 months.

-It's theoretically possible to manage 1,000 hours in 6 months, but for some trainees, it can take as much as two years.
+It's possible to manage 1,000 hours in 6 months, but for some trainees, it can take as much as two years.
 This is because:

-• Your mentor may not have enough work to constitute full-time hours for two people, or enough time to supervise and teach you on a full-time load.
+• Your mentor may not have enough work to constitute full-time hours for two people or enough time to supervise and teach you on a full-time load.

 • You may want to work through the additional pre-licensing coursework at the same time.